Vanilla Kubernetes

 Keystore

-Keystore contain the key needed to access sensitive information in the repository.
-In case you would "lost" the key on midPoint site the system will start but there will be some operation which may fail.
-Example is connection to the resource (the credentials is not available), user log in.
+Keystore contains the key needed to access sensitive information in the repository.
+If you "lose" the key on the midPoint site, the system will start but some operations may fail.
+For example, it would not be possible to connect to the resource as credentials are not available, and users would not be able to log in.

-• Cen be explicitly defined and linked from pod definition (see Advanced deployment handling ).
-This way both permanency and sharing requirement are covered.
+• Defined explicitly, and linked from a Pod definition (see Advanced Deployment Handling).
+This meets both the permanency and sharing requirements.

-subset of configuration related to the PVC mount into the midPoint pod as home directory
+configuration subset related to the PVC mount into the midPoint Pod as home directory

 volumes: